tapanther/Tritan/docs/CultOfFive.md

 ### Governnance

 As the Cult arose independently all throughout Tritan, there is no common curia.
 The Cult's clerics are largely independent, and the early Cult faced several schisms that prevented a centralized organization from developing.
 In more recent years however, with the expansion of major political powers, there has been a greater degree of cultural mixing and a renewed push for a common set of tenets and rituals.
-As of 520 AGS, two major centers of influence have arisen within the Cult of Five: [Siddar City][] and [Blackpoint][].
+As of 520 AGS, two major centers of influence have arisen within the Cult of Five: [Siddar City][] and [Blackpoint][Blackpoint (City)].
 While they share the same pantheon and basic tenets, the two cities have developed very different interpretations and teachings.

 ### Notable Locations